Lord Chamberlain: The Licensing Act 1737

-In 1737, Sir Robert Walpole officially introduced statutory censorship with the Licensing Act of 1737 by appointing the Lord Chamberlain to act as the theatrical censor.
+In 1737, Sir Robert Walpole officially introduced statutory censorship with the Licensing Act 1737 by appointing the Lord Chamberlain to act as the theatrical censor.
 The Licensing Act 1737 gave the Lord Chamberlain the statutory authority to veto the performance of any new plays: he could prevent any new play, or any modification to an existing play, from being performed for any reason, and theatre owners could be prosecuted for staging a play (or part of a play) that had not received prior approval.

-Historically though, the Lord Chamberlain had been exercising a commanding authority on London's theatre companies under the Royal Prerogative for many decades already.
+Historically, the Lord Chamberlain had been exercising a commanding authority on London's theatre companies under the royal prerogative for many decades already.
 But by the 1730s the theatre was not controlled by royal patronage anymore.
 Instead it had become more of a commercial business.
 Therefore, the fact the Lord Chamberlain still retained censorship authority for the next 200 years gave him uniquely repressive authority during a period where Britain was experiencing "growing political enfranchisement and liberalization".

-Even further confusion rested in the fact that Members of Parliament could not present changes to the censorship laws because although the Lord Chamberlain exercised his authority under statute law, he was still an official whose authority was derived from the Royal Prerogative.
+Even further confusion rested in the fact that Members of Parliament could not present changes to the censorship laws because although the Lord Chamberlain exercised his authority under statute law, he was still an official whose authority was derived from the royal prerogative.

 Theatres Act 1843

 By the 1830s, it started to become clear that the theatre licensing system in England needed an upgrade.
-Playwrights, instead of representatives of minor theatres, actually initiated the final push for reform as they felt that their livelihoods were being negatively affected by the monopoly the larger theatres had on the industry, backed by the laws in the 1737 Act.
+Playwrights, instead of representatives of minor theatres, actually initiated the final push for reform as they felt that their livelihoods were being negatively affected by the monopoly the larger theatres had on the industry, backed by the laws in the Licensing Act 1737.

-A Select Committee was formed in 1832 with the purpose of examining the laws that affected dramatic literature.
+A select committee was formed in 1832 with the purpose of examining the laws that affected dramatic literature.
 Their main complaints were the lack of copyright protection for their work and more importantly that only two patent theatres in London could legitimately perform new plays.
 After more pressure from playwrights and theatre managers, the findings of the committee were finally presented to Parliament.

-It was the proposals of this committee that Parliament implemented in the Theatres Act of 1843.
-The Act still confirmed the absolute powers of censorship enjoyed by the Lord Chamberlain but still slightly restricted his powers so that he could only prohibit the performance of plays where he was of the opinion that "it is fitting for the preservation of good manners, decorum or of the public peace so to do".
+It was the proposals of this committee that Parliament implemented in the Theatres Act 1843.
+The act still confirmed the absolute powers of censorship enjoyed by the Lord Chamberlain but still slightly restricted his powers so that he could only prohibit the performance of plays where he was of the opinion that "it is fitting for the preservation of good manners, decorum or of the public peace so to do".
 The Act, however, did abolish the monopoly that the patent houses had in London, providing a minor win for playwrights and theatre managers wishing to produce new work.